zboro93/task6_stack_DevOps/README.md

-## nginx_site
-task6 - Nato phonetic alphabet converter as a DevOps Stack project.
+## task6 - Nato phonetic alphabet converter as a DevOps Stack project.
 ---

 **About**